 Sheet Metal Mechanic Salary

 Men represent the vast majority of Sheet Metal Mechanics in the United States.
 People in this role can earn an average of $20.91 per hour nationwide.
 Geography is the biggest factor affecting pay for this group, followed by career length.
 Most workers in this position report high levels of job satisfaction.
 Nearly one in four of professionals in this line of work do not receive benefits; however, a strong majority report medical coverage and slightly more than half claim dental coverage as well.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Sheet Metal Mechanic